 Some people may never learn this lesson in their lifetime.
 Some people attend church every Sunday and are taught this weekly but do not live it.

-We can be taught this lesson and know it intellectually, but until we live it, we will continue in our suffering and struggling.
+We can be taught this lesson and know it intellectually, but until we live it, we will continue our suffering and struggle.

 To know deep down in the soul that God is real is to believe and behave as though one knows it.
 This is faithfulness and fearlessness in practice.